Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

 \subsection{Preliminaries on valuation rings}

 Let $K$ be a complete discretely valued field with algebraically closed residue field and valuation ring $R$.
 Denote the spectra of $K$ and $R$ by $S^\circ$ and $S$ respectively, and the inclusion by $j:S^\circ\to S$.
 Equip the scheme $S^\circ$ with the standard logarithmic structure with monoid $\NN$.
-The tropicalization of $S^\circ$ is the real dual and is a ray denoted by $\rho$.
+The tropicalization of $S^\circ$ is canonically identified with the real dual $\Hom(\NN,\RR_{\geq 0})$ of $\NN$, where the Hom is taken in the category of monoids.
+The tropicalization is therefore a ray and we denote it by $\rho$.

+In the situation typically considered, and in particular the one handled in Section~\ref{sec: strong-transversality}, one starts with a trivial logarithmic structure on the generic point of the spectrum of a DVR $\spec R$, and endows the full spectrum with the divisorial logarithmic structure.
+The characteristic monoid at the closed point can be understood as being the image of $R$ under the valuation.
+We are now in the case where there is an existing logarithmic structure on the generic point, which we can and will choose to have characteristic monoid $\mathbb N$, that must be extended to the closed point.
+We now explain how to do this.
+A geometric perspective is recorded in the remark below.

-Consider the rank $2$ lattice obtained as the direct sum of $\overline M_{S^\circ}^{\mathrm{gp}}$ and the group of exponents of a uniformizer for $R$.
+Consider the rank $2$ lattice obtained as the direct sum of $\overline M_{S^\circ}^{\mathsf{gp}}$ and the group of exponents of a uniformizer for $R$; as presented, there is a natural identification with $\mathbb Z^2$, by sending the generator of $\overline M_{S^\circ}$ to $(1,0)$ and the positive generator of the value group to $(0,1)$.
 Let $N_S$ be the dual vector space of this group.
-It comes equipped with a lattice and a canonical quotient map $N_S\to \RR$ collapsing $\rho$ and carrying the lattice to the value group.
+There is a generization map on characteristic monoids from the closed point to the open point.
+Dualizing this map, the ray $\rho$ above, i.e. the dual cone of the characteristic monoid at $S^\circ$, embeds in $N_S$.
+Finally, there is a canonical quotient map $N_S\to \RR$, defined by taking the quotient of the span of $\rho$.
+The image of the lattice $N_S$ is canonically identified with the value group of $K$.

-We examine fine and saturated extensions of the logarithmic structure from $S^\circ$ to $S$.
+We examine fine and saturated extensions of the logarithmic structure from $S^\circ$ to $S$; denote the inclusion by $j\colon S^\circ\hookrightarrow S$.
 A sufficient class is obtained as follows.
-Begin with the direct image logarithmic structure $j_\star M_{S^\circ}$.\footnote{As this structure is typically not quasi-coherent.
+Begin with the direct image logarithmic structure $j_\star M_{S^\circ}$.\footnote{The direct image logarithmic structure is typically not fine.
 It is possible to work with it nonetheless, but as we prefer to use standard toric machinery, we will avoid the direct use of this logarithmic structure.} The characteristic monoid of this structure at the closed point is isomorphic to the set of lexicographically nonnegative elements in $\ZZ^2$.
 The dual of the characteristic group at the closed point is the vector space $N_S$ defined above and the ray $\rho$ is equipped with an embedding in $N_S$.